 (i) during that period; and

-(ii) if an application referred to in paragraph (c) is made within that period, until the Commission has determined the application;
+(ii) if an application referred to in paragraph (c) is made within that period, until the Minister has determined the application;

 and

-(e) the Commission must approve the application for the transfer of the licence to the new owner or occupier if all of the terms, conditions and restrictions included in the licence have been complied with.
+(e) the Minister must approve the application for the transfer of the licence to the new owner or occupier if all of the terms, conditions and restrictions included in the licence have been complied with.

-(2) Clause 14(1)(d) does not apply if the new owner or occupier has informed the Commission in writing that an application will not be made under clause 14(1)(c) to transfer the licence to him or her.
+(2) Clause 14(1)(d) does not apply if the new owner or occupier has informed the Minister in writing that an application will not be made under clause 14(1)(c) to transfer the licence to him or her.

 [Clause 14 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 Division 3 — Terms, conditions and restrictions